 The Cisco Finesse Agent and Supervisor Desktop User Guide for Cisco Unified Contact Center Express, Release 10.6, can be found here: http://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cust_contact/contact_center/crs/express_10_6/user/guide/UCCX_BK_F6FDE137_00_finesse-agent-and-supervisor-desktop.html?mdfid=286279660.

 An important feature of Cisco Finesse Desktop is the ability to use the Cisco Finesse API to deliver custom functions.
-To learn more about developing applications for Cisco Finesse software, visit the Cisco Finesse Cisco Developer Network Tech Center: https://developer.cisco.com/site/finesse/.
+To learn more about developing applications for Cisco Finesse software, visit the Cisco Finesse page on the Cisco Developer Network Tech Center: https://developer.cisco.com/site/finesse/.

 This site includes a wealth of valuable information, including access to: